duckduckgo/zeroclickinfo-spice/spice2.md

 </div>
 ```

 As you can see, this is a special type of HTML template.
 Within the template, you can refer directly to objects that are returned by the API. `description` and `name` are both from the `api_result` object that we discussed earlier -- the data that's returned by the API.
 All of `api_result`'s sub-objects (e.g. `name`, `description`) are in the template's scope.
-You can access them by name within double or triple curly braces, which escape the contents.
+You can access them by name using double or triple curly braces (triple braces will not escape the contents).
 Here, we just create a basic HTML skeleton and fill it in with the proper information.

 ###Conclusion
 We've created two files in the Spice share directory (`share/spice/npm/`) :